-If you're finding fall days to be overcast and dreary, bring in some sunshine with this Instant Pot Lemon Chicken!
-Boasting tender chicken thighs drizzled in a decadent, creamy, lemon sauce, this Instant Pot Lemon Chicken is delicious and comforting yet light due to the abundance of citrusy flavour.
-Quick and easy to prepare and perfect for a weeknight dinner at any time of year, this recipe is also Paleo, Whole30 and low FODMAP.
+If you're finding fall days to be overcast and dreary, bring in some sunshine with this Low FODMAP Instant Pot Lemon Chicken!
+Boasting tender chicken thighs drizzled in a decadent, creamy, lemon sauce, this low FODMAP lemon chicken recipe is delicious and comforting yet light due to the abundance of citrusy flavor.
+Quick and easy to prepare and perfect for a weeknight dinner at any time of year, this recipe is also Paleo, Whole30, low carb, Keto, and gluten-free.

-Instant Pot Lemon Chicken: Light, Economical Comfort Food
+Low FODMAP Instant Pot Lemon Chicken: Light, Economical Comfort Food

-I developed this Instant Pot Lemon Chicken recipe awhile ago but have been making it for dinner almost weekly since my dad passed away.
+I developed this Low FODMAP Instant Pot Lemon Chicken recipe awhile ago but have been making it for dinner almost weekly since my dad passed away.
 Due to its richness, it's comfort food but doesn't leave you feeling heavy due to the citrus.
 It also makes me feel lighter just to make it, having to work with lemons.
 The aroma of citrus lightens my mood, which makes preparing this recipe so enjoyable.
 It's also pretty easy to prepare, so it's ideal for a quick weeknight dinner.

-Due to its rich, creamy sauce, this recipe is somewhat similar to my Instant Pot Chicken Fricassee recipe, which has a sauce that I also make creamy using coconut cream and balanced using lemon juice, albeit a much smaller amount.
+Due to its rich, creamy sauce, this recipe is somewhat similar to my Low FODMAP Instant Pot Chicken Fricassee recipe, which has a sauce that I also make creamy using coconut cream and balanced using lemon juice, albeit a much smaller amount.
 If you loved that recipe, you should love this one, too.

 It's also a rather economical recipe, chicken being the cheapest type of meat we can get here at the moment.
 Meat is expensive in BC at the best of times but particularly now during the pandemic.
-I've actually written certain recipes originally for beef (like my recent Grilled Chicken Fajita Salad, which I originally wrote for steak) and switched to chicken due to how expensive certain cuts of beef are right now.
+I've actually written certain recipes originally for beef (like my recent Low FODMAP Grilled Chicken Fajita Salad, which I originally wrote for steak) and switched to chicken due to how expensive certain cuts of beef are right now.
 It's not that we can't afford to eat beef, I just don't feel it makes sense to spend tons of money on it when chicken is so much cheaper.

 This isn't to say that we never eat anything but chicken, but since chicken is so economical and versatile, it has definitely been my focus in terms of recipe development during the last 6 months.
 Needless to say, you can expect a lot more chicken recipes coming to the blog in the near future.

-Instant Pot Lemon Chicken: Ingredients and Tips for Success
+Low FODMAP Instant Pot Lemon Chicken: Ingredients and Tips for Success

 Herbs & Spices

-First, I make a spice rub for the chicken by adding 1 tsp of the salt, dry or fresh rosemary, thyme, and ground black pepper to a small bowl and whisking to combine.
+First, I make a spice rub for the chicken by adding 1 teaspoon of the salt, dry or fresh rosemary, thyme, and ground black pepper to a small bowl and whisking to combine.
 I originally wrote this recipe using dried herbs as it's the most convenient, but if you have fresh handy, feel free to use them.

 I coat the skin side of the chicken with half of the spice rub, reserving the other half to sprinkle on the reverse side while the skin side is searing.
 If you don't feel comfortable doing this, just sprinkle both sides before you start searing.
 I do it this way to try to keep as much spice on the chicken as possible, but it isn't 100% necessary.

-Ghee & Garlic-Infused Olive Oil
+Ghee (or Butter) & Garlic-Infused Olive Oil

 Once the skin side has seared for 5 minutes and the skin releases easily from the bottom of the pot, I slowly flip the chicken and sear the other side for 2 minutes.
 Flipping the chicken slowly prevents the skin from tearing.
 If the skin does not readily release from the pot, wait another 30-60 seconds and try again.
 You do not want to hastily rip the skin off the pot or it will look awful and may rip off the thigh completely.